hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

   to determine whether a filter is bounded partitions-wise we must analyze it for the number of discrete keys it will pass (filter in).

-##### Goals and non-goals of Filter Analysis and Transformation
+##### General Design of Filter Analysis and Transformation

-**Goals**
-Transform input filter into partition-complete filter pairs First step is to normalize into a series of disjunctions/conjunctions around key components (either __key or components extracted from attribute strategy config). (a BETWEEN 1 AND 2 AND b BETWEEN 3 AND 4 should become a cartesian product of inputs e.g. (A=1,B=1), (A=1,B=2), (A=2,B=1), (A=2,B=2) - note that A and B are positional in the produced tuples, based off what’s specified in the strategy.
+Main objective is to transform input filter into partition-complete filter pairs.
+First step is to normalize into a series of disjunctions/conjunctions around key components (either __key or components extracted from attribute strategy config). (a BETWEEN 1 AND 2 AND b BETWEEN 3 AND 4 should become a cartesian product of inputs e.g. (A=1,B=1), (A=1,B=2), (A=2,B=1), (A=2,B=2) - note that A and B are positional in the produced tuples, based off what’s specified in the strategy.
 Alternative approach might be choosing Number ranges as the basis and therefore using BETWEEN as the basis operator instead of EQUALS.

-**Non-goals:**

-- "Unwrap" function calls.
-Functions like floor, to_lower, ceiling have open-ended input-sets that are hard to determine or impractical to iterate over e.g. floor(__key) = 1.0 has virtually infinite number of possible concrete __key values.
+In addition to this base functionality, we could consider function unwrapping in the future, however functions like floor, to_lower, ceiling have open-ended input-sets that are hard to determine or impractical to iterate over e.g. floor(__key) = 1.0 has virtually infinite number of possible concrete __key values.
-- Reduce overlapping/negating expressions e.g. a IN (1,2,3,4,5) AND a > 2 should automatically eliminate 1 as possible
-  variant of a.
+Additional step might be to reduce overlapping/negating expressions e.g. a IN (1,2,3,4,5) AND a > 2 should automatically eliminate 1 as possible variant of a.

 ##### Role of Data Types in Filter Analysis